akaszynski/keepa/README.rst

 Credits
 -------
 This Python code, written by Alex Kaszynski, is based on Java code written by Marius Johann, CEO keepa.
-Java source is can be found at `keepa <https://github.com/keepacom/api_backend/>`_.
+Java source is can be found at `api_backend <https://github.com/keepacom/api_backend/>`_.

 License